โฐ Minimum Connection Times

 ๐ข Terminal Information

 Comandante Jacinto Nunes Airport (GRP), commonly known as Gurupi Airport, is a significant regional aviation facility serving the city of Gurupi and the southern region of Tocantins state, Brazil.
 Situated approximately 4 kilometers from the city center, the airport is a critical transport link for one of the state's most important agricultural and educational centers.
-The facility features a single 1,730-meter asphalt runway and has recently transitioned to management by Infraero, a national leader in airport infrastructure, reflecting a commitment to its continued modernization.
+The airport operates a single 1,730-meter asphalt runway and has recently transitioned to management by Infraero, a national leader in airport infrastructure, reflecting a commitment to its continued modernization.

 The terminal facilities at Gurupi Airport are designed to support regional domestic travel and general aviation operations.
 The airport includes a functional passenger terminal, along with several service and private hangars that support the local aviation community.
 Under the new Infraero management contract established in 2023, the facility is undergoing a comprehensive restructuring process aimed at improving security, maintenance, and overall service quality.
 While the airport currently focuses on essential amenities, a master plan is in place for the construction of a new, modernized terminal to meet future demand.